Safe-RL-Team/Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

 Actor-Critic based approaches such as [PPO](https://spinningup.openai.com/en/latest/algorithms/ppo.html) <d-cite key="Schulman2017PPO"></d-cite> have empirically been shown to compete at the top of a plethora of quality benchmarks.
 In this class of algorithms, the actor learns a policy $$\pi$$, whereas the critic learns the value function using temporal difference learning.
-Intuitively, using the critic reduced the variance and enabled training using a finite number of samples.
+Using the critic reduced the variance and __enabled training using a finite number of samples__.

 ### How to integrate the constraint into the Actor-Critic approach?